 As part of my community and my school, I WILL:

 Pledge to be a part of the solution.

 Eliminate taunting from my own behavior.

 Encourage others to do the same.

 Do my part to make my school community safe for others

 Not let my actions or words hurt others.
 Not use social media to hurt others.

-If other students will not be part of the solution, I WILL.

 Signed Date

-5/5/red

 Print Name